-Reading in Italian is one of the best ways to learn the language.
+Reading Italian language books is one of the best ways to learn the language.

 It’s a marvellous way to familiarize yourself with common grammatical structures as well as build up a good vocabulary.